 Comcast’s operations are diverse, and they’re able to appeal to many different types of customers.

 This makes them an excellent streaming stock to buy right now.

 Google (NASDAQ: GOOGL)

-The company launched YouTube TV in 2017.
+The company launched YouTube TV in 2017 and has programming from the most established TV channels in the United States.
 This subscription service enables consumers to watch live TV from their mobile devices.
-It has programming from most established TV channels in the United States.
-The platform also offers YouTube Premium content.

-YouTube reaches different markets and demographics than other big streaming platforms.
-Their social media component also sets them apart.
+YouTube reaches different markets and demographics than other big streaming platforms with a social media component that sets them apart.